 Meditate with Rife healing frequencies

 Frequency healing synchronizes brain waves to achieve profound states of relaxation, help to restore the healthy vibratory frequencies of the cells in our bodies and meditate on the mental and physical level.
 It is a process of resonance.
-Each part of our bodies has its natural resonance, and frequency vibrational meditation is based on the idea that disease is a result of the unbalanced natural resonances.
+Each part of our bodies has its natural resonance, and frequency vibrational meditation is based on the idea that condition is a result of the unbalanced natural resonances.

 Does Healing Frequency Work?